 We Need Your Help

-Wakatere is seeking your help with our new building project - the Junior Sailor's Locker and Deck Extension.
+Wakatere is seeking your help with our building project - the Deck Extension

 Club members have done an excellent job to date of getting the initial funding underway.
-We began in August 2017 with a Seagulls Luncheon followed by a Travel Raffle in 2018 and then another Seagulls Luncheon in 2020.
-We have formed a funding committee and would welcome any member who'd like to help in this area to please get in touch with offers of help or funding ideas.
+We began in August 2017 with a Seagulls Luncheon, a Travel Raffle in 2018 and a second Seagulls Luncheon in 2020.
+We have a funding committee and would welcome any member who'd like to help in this area to please get in touch with offers of help or funding ideas.

 Your support will make a huge difference.